The Missouri Innovation Campus was designed through a collaborative effort of business

 Please contact Stan Elliott, MIC Director, at firstname.lastname@example.org or 660-543-8256 for more information on becoming a valued MIC business partner.

-Three of the six MIC programs offer an AAS degree from MCC.
-Those programs are Systems Engineering Technology, Design & Drafting and Computer Science.
-All six of The MIC programs offer a Bachelor’s degree from UCM.
+Two of the five MIC programs offer an AAS degree from MCC.
+Those programs are Design and Drafting and Computer Science.
+All five of The MIC programs offer a Bachelor’s degree from UCM.
 Other science, technology, engineering and mathematics career field programs will be added through the oversight of UCM, in collaboration with MCC, Lee’s Summit R-7 School District and The MIC business partners.

 1. Maintain good attendance in high school (95 percent overall) and good grades (3.0

-GPA, unweighted), and complete prerequisite coursework.
-For specific course requirements,
+GPA), and complete prerequisite coursework.
+For specific course requirements, visit

 2. Score into college-level courses on the ACT or the ACCUPLACER placement test.

 3. Submit your online application to Summit Technology Academy by going to the STA website at sta.lsr7.org.
 Check that you are interested in the MIC Program.

 4. Complete and submit an Eligibility form and Student MOU form that you will receive at the MIC enrollment meeting in March.